liuguoyou/FDDA/README.md

 ## Evaluate Our Models

-We also provide **original** (before the code clean up) training logs and trained models for test.
-Thus, the logs will be a little messy.
+We also provide **original** (before the code clean up, thus, the logs will be a little messy.) training logs and trained models for test.
 They can be downloaded from [here](https://drive.google.com/drive/folders/1LNhxoYKG2fz3D3-7A7WiMpdjAh8f-HZH?usp=sharing):

 Due to different remote servers have different hardware and software constraints, we use different versions of PyTorch to finish our experiments.
 Noted that the PyTorch version in test should be the same as the PyTorch version in train to fully recover the accuracy.
-Please use the pytorch version in train in the first line of `train_test.log`.
+Please use the PyTorch version in train in the first line of `train_test.log`.

 To test our models, download it and then modify the `qw, qa` in imagenet_config.hocon to set desired bit-width.
 For all layers are quantized to same bit-width, run: